FirelyTeam/firely-docs/mappingengine/transformsetup/logicalmodel.rst

 You can verify this by running ``GET http://localhost:4080/<custom resource name>`` (in our example ``GET http://localhost:4080/FakeInpatientDrugChart``).
 The query will return 0 search results instead of an error message "Request for not-supported ResourceType(s)".

+Next we'll create a mapping between our custom resource and FHIR STU3 resources.